Chris Eaton (police officer)

-Chris Eaton is a former police officer who has also overseen security and anti-corruption efforts in sports.
+Chris Eaton is a former police officer and integrity specialist who has also overseen security and anti-corruption efforts in sports.
 He is a well-known figure in the world of sports results manipulation and is sought worldwide for his opinion and feedback on program's aimed at tackling corruption in sport.
-He has worked in sport integrity at FIFA and INTERPOL and is currently the Sports Integrity Director at the International Centre for Sport Security.
+He has worked in sport integrity at FIFA, INTERPOL and as the executive director of sport integrity at the International Centre for Sport Security.
+He is now retired but occasionally works as an integrity consultant and media commentator.

 Early life and education

 Born on 22 February 1952, Eaton attended Caulfield High School in Melbourne and later the Australian Graduate School of Police Management in Sydney.
 He went on to complete a graduate certificate at the Charles Sturt University in New South Wales.

 Career

 Eaton has over 40 years' public service experience in the fields of international law enforcement, security and integrity.